Asian market plunge after Trump threatens more China tariffs

-TOKYO — Shares tumbled in Asia early Monday after President Donald Trump threatened in a tweet to impose more tariffs on China.
+BANGKOK — Shares tumbled in Asia early Monday after President Donald Trump threatened in a tweet to impose more tariffs on China, spooking investors who had been expecting good news on trade.

 Trump’s comments came a Chinese delegation was due to resume talks in Washington on Wednesday aimed at resolving a tariffs battle that has rattled world markets.